About Us

 Join Us

-We welcome new members with the enthusiasm to tackle the often challenging repertoire we perform.
-Tenors and basses are particularly welcome!
+We welcome new members of all voices with the enthusiasm to tackle the often challenging repertoire we perform.
+Tenors and basses are particularly welcome.

-As part of our outreach programme we fast-forward students and waive their subscription fee.
+As part of our outreach programme we are keen to enrol younger members.
+Sixth form students and those in full time education enjoy a waiver for the subscription fee.

 We rehearse on Thursday evenings from 7.30 to 9.30 p.m.